+- Ask Siri.
+Say something like:

-- "Do I have any new voicemail?" - "Play the voicemail from Emily"
+- "Do I have any new voicemail?"

+- "Play the voicemail from Emily"

 Delete a message.
 Swipe or tap the message, then tap Delete.

 Note: In some areas, deleted messages may be permanently erased by your carrier.
 Your voice messages may also be deleted if you change your SIM card.